After downloading Hackolade, you need to obtain and validate an activation key before you can use the application.

 You can initiate the process of getting an activation key either from the website, or from inside the application.
 Once you have an activation key, it needs to be validated from the application.

 Warning: if you have an HTTP proxy server on your network, you may have to manually set in the application the proxy parameters.
 You will find more information on the Network Proxy page.
+In particular, in environments with proxies using SSL inspection (Zscaler, BlueCoat, etc.) it is critical that Hackolade be whitelisted to connect properly with SSL/TLS protocols.

 Useful info when managing licenses for multiple users: read this article if you're a license administrator and want to track who's using Hackolade licenses.